 Even though the actual production of goods increases in Year 2, the lower price of chocolate has a greater impact on GDP than the increase in production.
 To measure the real increase in production, economists hold the price of the goods and services constant.
 The table below shows that the real gross domestic product increases to $290 when using Year 1 prices.
 The real gross domestic product (RGDP) is the gross domestic product adjusted for changes in prices.
 The nominal gross domestic product uses the prices of the same year GDP is measured.
 Sweetness has a nominal gross domestic product of $230 in Year 2.
 Unless otherwise stated, GDP figures are stated in nominal terms.

 Using Year 1 of Sweetness’s economy as the base year, the GDP deflator formula would be:

 x 100 = 79.3

-A GDP deflator of 79 percent means that aggregate level of prices decreased 21 percent from the base year to the current year.
+A GDP deflator of 79 percent means that the aggregate level of prices decreased 21 percent from the base year to the current year.
 When the GDP deflator exceeds 100 percent, the price level has increased.
 The GDP deflator is similar to the consumer price index because both measure the impact of price changes.
-The two measurements have one primary difference: the consumer price index assumes no change in production because the market basket remains unchanged between years, whereas RGDP and GDP used in calculating the GDP deflator includes all measured production.
+The two measurements have one primary difference: the consumer price index assumes no change in production because the market basket remains unchanged between years, whereas RGDP and GDP used in calculating the GDP deflator include all measured production.
 Many economists favor the GDP deflator as a measure of inflation because it reflects changes in production and consumer behavior.
 The “market basket” used when calculating never has to be changed.